ctm/Bataan-Memorial-Death-March/README.md

 slightly excessive.
 For one thing, the abrasions on my back never completely healed, but additionally my resting heart rate crept up slowly.
-Due to this, for 2019-2020, I'm going to start out doing more than two, but less than three pack runs a week by strictly alternating between three pack run and two pack run weeks.
+Due to this, for 2019-2020, I'm going to start out doing more than two, but less than three pack runs a week by alternating between three pack run and two pack run weeks.

 ## Base building